InfiniteCuriosity/InfiniteCuriosity.github.io/_posts/2026-04-10-Predicting_used_car_prices.md

 Monday April 13, 2026<br>

 <h4>Outline</h4>
-1. Introduction and Statement of the Problem<br>
+1. Introduction and Statement of the Problem (What Does the Customer Actually Want?)<br>
 2. Statement Regarding No Use of AI<br>
 3. How Big is the Problem?<br>
 4. The Data Set<br>
-5. Model Building<br>
+5. Model Building (18 individual models, 14 ensembles of models)<br>
 6. Model summaries: Tables and Plots<br>
 7. Highest Accuracy<br>
 8. Strongest Predictor<br>